No. 14 Oregon beats Texas Arlington 67-47 - WHIZ News

 BIG PICTURE

-Oregon: With their four opening wins, including a triumph over No. 13 Memphis, the Ducks should be looking at a slight rise from their current ranking of No. 14.
+Oregon: With their four opening wins, including a triumph over No. 13 Memphis, the Ducks should be looking at a slight rise in the poll from their current ranking of No. 14.

 UP NEXT